leanprover-community/liquid/README.md

   those labels is used by the current environment.
 This is what creates edges in the dependency graph.
 This mechanism is completely independent from `\ref`.
 With `leanok` this is the most important command to organize work.
+  Note that `\uses` in proofs don't need to repeat those in the statement.
 * `\proves{label}` can be put in a `proof` environment to indicate which statement is proved if this is not obvious (ie it is not proving the preceding statement).